-In the United States, there are currently more than 900 health insurance companies that offer medical coverage.
-However, the health insurance industry is dominated by five companies: Anthem, UnitedHealthcare, Humana, Health Care Service Corporation (HCSC) and CVS Health Corp., who control more than 38% of the market.
-All of these providers offer basic health insurance products to individuals and companies, along with other services that include Medicaid and Medicare policies, long term care insurance, dental insurance and vision benefits.
+All of these providers offer basic health insurance products to individuals and companies, along with other services that include Medicaid and Medicare policies, long-term care insurance, dental insurance and vision benefits.

 What are the biggest health insurance companies?

 The biggest health insurance companies in the United States include well-known insurance providers.
-Many of these companies offer similar products but some tend to specialize in additional products such as Medicaid and Medicare.
-We break down the largest health insurers by membership, by revenue and by state below:
+Many of these companies offer similar products, but some tend to specialize in additional products such as Medicaid and Medicare.
+Below, we break down the largest health insurers by market share, by membership, by revenue and by state.

 Top 5 largest health insurance companies by membership

 The largest health insurance provider can be defined as the company that has the highest number of members.
-Also known as “covered lives,” the amount of membership means the number of individuals who have enrolled in a health insurance plan with that provider.
+Also known as covered lives, membership means the number of individuals who have enrolled in a health insurance plan with that provider.
 You can enroll in a health insurance policy in many different ways.
-For example, through your company’s benefit plan, it may offer health insurance coverage.
+For example, your employer’s benefit plan may offer health insurance coverage.
 Other ways include:

 Along with having the most members, UnitedHealthcare also has a care network of over 1.3 million physicians and health care professionals with more than 6,000 hospitals.
 This means that if you have UnitedHealthcare, you will have many options to choose from to receive care.

-Anthem is the second-largest medical insurance provider by total members with over 40 million lives covered.
-The company's Commercial and Business health care segment offers network-based care to large and small businesses, individuals, Medicaid and Medicare markets.
+Anthem is the second-largest medical insurance provider by total members, with almost 40 million lives covered.
+The company's Commercial and Business health care segment offers network-based care to large and small businesses, individuals and Medicaid and Medicare markets.

-Anthem is a licensee of Blue Cross Blue Shield health insurance products.
+Anthem is a licensee of the Blue Cross Blue Shield Association.
 This means that typically, when searching for Anthem policies on your state marketplace exchange, you will find that its products will be titled BCBS followed by the name of your state, but the insurer you will be buying from will be Anthem.

 The company currently operates in California, Colorado, Connecticut, Georgia, Indiana, Kentucky, Maine, Missouri, Nevada, New Hampshire, New York, Ohio, Virginia and Wisconsin.

 Aetna was acquired by CVS Health Corp. in 2018.
-CVS now operates the company and has been able to seamlessly integrate its provider networks with Aetna's membership base.
-Founded in 1853, Aetna is the third-largest provider of health insurance and services.
-However, most of its membership comes from providing health insurance to employers and its employees in the private market.
+CVS Health now operates the company and has been able to seamlessly integrate its provider networks with Aetna's membership base.
+Founded in 1853, Aetna is the third-largest provider of health insurance and services by membership.
+However, most of its membership comes from providing health insurance to employers and their employees in the private market.
 Since 2015, Aetna has removed itself from all Affordable Care Act marketplaces due to a loss in revenue.

-Cigna is the fourth largest major medical insurance company in the United States.
-Headquartered in Bloomfield, Connecticut, Cigna offers health insurance and health services to companies throughout the world.
-Including corporate health insurance policies and management of those plans, Cigna also offers dental, behavioral health, vision, supplemental health and Medicare/Medicaid retirement benefits.
+Cigna is the fourth-largest major medical insurance company in the United States by membership.
+Headquartered in Bloomfield, Conn., Cigna offers health insurance and health services to companies throughout the world.
+In addition to corporate health insurance policies and management of those plans, Cigna also offers dental, behavioral health, vision, supplemental health and Medicare/Medicaid retirement benefits.

-Cigna currently offers individual health insurance in 11 states: Arizona, California, Colorado, Florida, Georgia, Maryland, Missouri, North Carolina, South Carolina, Tennessee and Texas.
+Cigna currently offers individual health insurance in 11 states: Arizona, California, Colorado, Florida, Georgia, Maryland, Missouri, North Carolina, South Carolina and Tennessee.

 Humana comes in as the fifth-largest health insurance company by membership.
-The provider was founded in 1961 and originally sold long term care insurance before expanding into selling health insurance policies.
-However, in 2017 the company announced that it would no longer be offering individual health insurance in the 11 states that it had previously provided plans.
-If you still have a policy from Humana, then it will still honor the responsibilities of offering coverage benefits to your plan.
+The provider was founded in 1961 and originally sold long-term care insurance before expanding into selling health insurance policies.
+However, in 2017 the company announced that it would no longer be offering individual health insurance in the 11 states where it had previously provided plans.
+If you still have a policy from Humana, then it will still honor the responsibilities of offering coverage benefits through your plan.

 Largest major medical insurance provider by state

-In 2019, over 11 million people purchased a health insurance policy through a state marketplace.
-Also known as individual health insurance, these policies can be purchased if you currently do not receive health care through an employer or have a federally funded policy like Medicaid or Medicare.
+In 2020, nearly 11.5 million people purchased a health insurance policy through a state marketplace.
+Also known as individual health insurance, these policies can be purchased if you currently do not receive health care through an employer or a federally funded program like Medicaid or Medicare.
 Below is the biggest health insurance provider in each state.